Energy Assistance

 Eligibility Guidelines

 The Minnesota Energy Assistance Program uses the past 3 months of household income prior to signing the application and/or last year's federal tax forms for self-employment income for making eligibility determination.
+Household income cannot be more than these income guidelines for 3 months:

 Purpose of Program - Outcome for clients: